evymail87gmailcom/EvysGarage/evysGarage/ReadMe.txt

 -Read up on cin.ignore/failbit etc and work with errorhandling on the input-fields.
 Make a function for this.
 -Use StringCompare instead of ==, also to secure that the input is the desired one.
 -Remove unused functions and variables!!
+-Create a graphics-class, practice som graphics with windows.h, JUST FOR FUN!